jinyeow/ReddWatch/README.md

-# RedditWatcher
+# ReddWatch

-RedditWatcher notifies you when there are new Posts from Subreddits that you choose.
+ReddWatch notifies you when there are new Posts from Subreddits that you choose.

-Create a list of subreddits and RedditWatcher will periodically scan /new of those subreddits to check for new posts.
+Create a list of subreddits and ReddWatch will periodically scan /new of those subreddits to check for new posts.
 RW will then display a desktop notification to alert you of the new post.